 NumFOCUS awards small grants for project sprints, support of project infrastructure, project development time and diversity initiatives.
 Requests should directly impact a sponsored or affiliated project or the NumFOCUS community as a whole.

 NumFOCUS does not fund individual scholarships for travel or registration to attend conferences or workshops, unless it is for project contributors to make a significant contribution to a sponsored or affiliated project.
-We do fund event scholarships through sponsorships (see below) administered by the event organizing committee.
+We do fund diversity scholarships to events through sponsorships (see below) administered by the event organizing committee.
 Individuals should contact these committees for scholarship opportunities.

 All grant recipients are required to submit a report evaluating the project and an accounting of how funds were used.
 If you have any questions, please email .

 Indirect Cost Rate = Budgeted Indirect costs/Budgeted Total Direct Costs

 The rates provided below are the maximum rates allowed under NumFOCUS’s policy.
 A grantee with an actual indirect cost rate lower than the maximum rate provided above should not increase the funding request to the maximum allowed.
 The intent is to sufficiently fund actual costs, not to generate financial surpluses for grantees.

 - 0% for government agencies

 Prior Recipients of NumFOCUS Grant Support